jackmcdonnell713/Sustainability_Group/README.md

 # Issues Had within Machine Learnning DataSet

-Issues we had with our data was that is predicted within our current data

-Our outcome shouldn’t be the current year it should be the year 5-10 years from that variable

-Change the way we think about our independent variables

-Changing the y valuable and shifting it to 5 years in the future

-We will lose the amount of variables as the amount of years we predict in the future

-Losing 2016-2019 X values

-Pandas shift function

-Time series forecast – tricky

-Model remains the same but we are changing what our y value is through a pandas shift function
+A major issue we had with ouir initial machine learning model was that we werent't thinking about our variables correctly.
+Our model was ideally supposed to predict what the future years beyond our dataset had in store energy consumption-wise for China but given our lack of understanding it would only predict values that currently existed within the data set.
+Our outcome shouldn’t be the current year it should be the year 5-10 years from that variable so instead of comparing say 1980 to itself in the model the year should operate on a year 5 years in the future.
+Changing the y valuable and shifting it to 5 years in the future would help us achieve our ideal Time series forecast but we have found it to be very tricky.
+We may change our model again but our general ideas about what we want remain the same!

+Below is a figure that better visualizes the extrapolation problem addressed earlier.

 ###![Figure 1: Extrapolation Problem with Random Forest](https://github.com/jackmcdonnell713/Sustainability_Group/blob/main/ExtrapolationProblem.PNG)